 Terrorism has become a sad and terrifying part of life in the 21st century.
 It is difficult enough for adults to understand and make sense of violent acts perpetrated against innocent people, but what about children?
 How do adults help kids make sense of terrorism while promoting children’s well-being at the same time?

-As the recent acts of terrorism in Paris played out on live television, children and adults struggled with similar questions: Why did this happen?
+As the recent act of terrorism in London played out on live television, children and adults struggled with similar questions: Why did this happen?
 Could it happen to us?
 Should we be afraid?

 Often, our first reaction is to protect children from frightening news.
 With very young children who are not directly affected by terrorism, this approach is most preferable.
 But if your children are school-age, the news of terrorism spreads quickly in today’s world.